The 2011 DVF Awards Honorees

-The following extraordinary women were honored at the 1st annual DVF Awards in New York on March 13, 2010:
+The following extraordinary women will be honored at the 2nd annual DVF Awards in New York on A 11, 2011.

 The Lifetime Leadership DVF Award

 Hillary Rodham Clinton

 Hillary Clinton has served as secretary of state, advocate, attorney, First Lady, and Senator.
 Throughout her longstanding pioneer in politics, Clinton has always made women’s issues a primary focus throughout her storied career.
 In her travels, Clinton has made it a point to meet with local female leaders to assess the issues of that region.
 With a unilateral vision of “smart power,” which fosters cross-cultural relationships and understanding, the Secretary oversaw the International Fund for Women and Girls and launched the 100 Women Initiative.
 This inventive program brings the brightest female minds from around the world together to engage in international exchanges.
 Clinton also helped to launch the Saving Lives at Birth: A Grand Challenge for Development, a program which seeks prevention and treatment for pregnant women and newborns in rural, low-resource settings.

 The International DVF Award

 Kakenya Ntaiya is a Kenyan educator, feminist and social activist.
 She is the founder and president of the Kakenya Center for Excellence which seeks to empower and motivate young girls through education to become agents of change and to break the cycle of destructive cultural practices in Kenya, such as female genital mutilation and early forced marriage.
 Since the opening of the Kakenya Center in 2009, there have been striking changes in the students and the community.
 In 2014, the first class of girls graduated from the Kakenya Center for Excellence.
 Kakenya’s organization, to date, has educated and mentored nearly 9,000 boys and girls in rural Kenya.